 What is the GMS Core?

-The question of what the GMS Core actually is also answers the question of why Huawei isn't including it.
+The question of what the GMS Core actually is also answers the question of why Huawei didn't include it in devices like the P40 Pro and Mate 40 Pro in 2020.
 It's a part of Android that's not free and open-source software but is used by apps that want to connect to and use Google's services.
 It works as a set of APIs (Application Programming Interfaces) that allow developers to use things like Google Maps to show a location or Google Drive to store data like game progress or use Google Sign-in.
 Under the current U.S. blacklist, Google is not allowed to provide this software to Huawei nor is it allowed to provide it in an over-the-air update.

 Google Mobile Services are required for plenty of Google's apps to work as intended, too.
 Apps like Gmail, Chrome, Search and even Gboard need these files in the right place so that they will work.
 Even if you were able to sideload these apps, they won't work the way you want them to without GMS.
 These aren't "regular" apps, either.
 To install the GMS files, you need to flash them through the bootloader because they need to go into places that can't be touched while the system is running and require elevated permissions to change the file structure.